Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ![figure3](images/system_partitioning_objectives.png)

 The channelizer has two fundemental building blocks and those are the Polyphase Filterbank and IFFT.
-The approach of this tutorial is to analyze compute, storage and I/O bandwidth requirements for the filterbank and IFFT to understand how many AI Engine tiles are expected to be used.
+This tutorial aims to analyze compute, storage, and I/O bandwidth requirements for the filterbank and IFFT.
+Understanding these requirements helps determine the expected usage of the number of AI Engine tiles.
-We will then instantiate and characterize the IP blocks and look for optimization opportunities.
+We then instantiate and characterize the IP blocks and look for optimization opportunities.

 ### Filterbank System Partitioning